mattlyons0/Rsync-Snapshot/README.md

 - `--logFile PATH`
   - Path to file used to write output in `logFormat`
   - If file already exists it will be appended, otherwise it will be created
+- `--logFileLevel LEVEL` *Default:* `ALL`
+  - Level of output to write to log file
+  - Supported levels:
+    - `ALL` Log Progress, Warnings, Errors and Summary
+    - `WARN` Log Warnings, Errors and Summary
+    - `ERROR` Log Errors and Summary

 ### Common Warnings/Errors
 - `rsync warning: some files vanished before they could be transferred (code 24)`